keceli/SLEPc-SIPs/README.md

 SIPs is a parallel sparse eigensolver for real and symmetric generalized eigenvalue problems.
 Motivated by quantum chemistry and material science applications, where a large portion of eigensolutions are required, SIPs was initially developed in 2007.<sup>1</sup>
-Built on top of [PETSc](https://www.mcs.anl.gov/petsc/) and [SLEPc](http://slepc.upv.es/) libraries, SIPs solves the eigenvalue problem with distributed spectrum slicing method.
+SIPs solves the eigenvalue problem with distributed spectrum slicing method and it is built on top of [PETSc](https://www.mcs.anl.gov/petsc/) and [SLEPc](http://slepc.upv.es/) libraries.
 Thanks to improvements in the robustness and efficiency of the underlying mathematical libraries,<sup>2</sup> a later implementation of SIPs demonstrated scalability of the eigensolver beyond 200,000 cores for matrices with more than 500,000 rows.<sup>3</sup>
 A more recent implementation of SIPs is now available in [SLEPc](http://slepc.upv.es/) package and it is integrated into a branch of [SIESTA](https://departments.icmab.es/leem/siesta/), an initio molecular dynamics package.
 [ELSI](https://wordpress.elsi-interchange.org/) developers also provide an interface to SIPs eigensolver and other solvers for quantum chemistry applications.<sup>5</sup>